melvinchia3636/CodeBlog/README.md

 - UI renovation v3 continued
 - tools index is dumped into a JSON file
 - a little bit more future project ideas added

+### update 5/2/2021 - 20/2/2021
+- busy working on school stuff
+- designed login page, thanks for contribution, credit will be on website